raarevalo96/laravel-excel-seeder/README.md

 - Or add this package in your composer.json and run `composer update`

     ```
-    "bfinlay/laravel-excel-seeder": "~2.0"
+    "bfinlay/laravel-excel-seeder": "^2.0"
     ```
 ## Simplest Usage
-In the simplest form, you can use the `bfinlay\SpreadsheetSeeder\SpreadsheetSeeder` as is and it will process all XLSX files in /database/seeds/*.xlsx (relative to Laravel project base path).
+In the simplest form, you can use the `bfinlay\SpreadsheetSeeder\SpreadsheetSeeder` as is and it will process all XLSX files in `/database/seeds/*.xlsx` and `/database/seeders/*.xlsx` (relative to Laravel project base path).

-Just add the SpreadsheetSeeder to be called in your /database/seeder/DatabaseSeeder.php class.
+Just add the SpreadsheetSeeder to be called in your `/database/seeds/DatabaseSeeder.php` (Laravel 5.8, 6.x, 7.x) or `/database/seeder/DatabaseSeeder.php` (Laravel 8) class.

 ```php
 use Illuminate\Database\Seeder;